xlljoy/NumberConvertToEnglish/README.md

 7. Support range: int, positive, negative.
 Any illegal input would product a warning correspondingly.

-8. shutdown Tomcat or restart it:
+8. Shutdown Tomcat or restart it:

      `./apache-tomcat-9.0.34/bin/shutdown.sh`